-Pine tip blight is a fungus which frequently attacks trees that are planted outside their natural range.
+Pine tip blight is a fungus that frequently attacks trees that are planted outside their natural range.
 The disease travels by spores, which require water as an activating substance.

-Tree nurseries are not often affected with the fungus due to the youth of the trees but older stands in forested areas can become decimated by sphaeropsis sapina blight.
+Tree nurseries are not often affected by the fungus due to the youth of the trees but older stands in forested areas can become decimated by sphaeropsis sapina blight.

 Tip Blight Fungus Symptoms

 The current year’s growth is the frequent target of the tip blight fungus.
 The tender, young needles will turn yellow and then brown before they have even emerged.
 The needles then curl and eventually die.
 A magnifying glass would reveal the presence of small, black, fruiting bodies at the base of the needles.